SimOgaard/SpetsDev/README.md

 ## High priority checklist: (things bellow gets put here to be queued)

+for some reason pixel perfect camera only works with extended resolution pixel perfect camera make PlanarReflectionManager, RenderReplacementShaderToTexture, NormalsReplacementShader and cloud resolution update with screen resolution

+any shader like water reflection that has a displacement of uv coordinates given screen coordinates are not scalable. meaning if we have a different resolution they render differently. each resolution should have the same amount of pixels that are displaced.

+really high aspect ratios needs to have smaller pixels since its tafget pixel dencity is higher

+move all shader projections pixel perfectly, ie shadows and water noise

+before render snap all objects to pixel perfect grid

+Imagine if you could lerp between two target resolutions, and in doing so ofcourse change the zoom:
+    private static float _zoom = 0.0f;
+    /// <summary>
+    /// Lerp value that controlls targetWidth and targetHeight
+    /// </summary>
+    public static float zoom
+    {
+        get { return _zoom; }
+        set { _zoom = Mathf.Clamp01(value); }
+    }
+Maybe this is used in towers when you are far above ground level.
+Or when channeling at a camp so you could move the camera far away from the player but it allso zoomed out so you could see and scout even more.
+If you wanted to keep the resolution-ish you could create two of each texture, for example smaller grass or interact texture

+you sit on the start randomly generated biome with the camera moved to a random location, the camera is static, but you can change the settings and see them beeing applied in real time.

 if you do worldgenerationmanager.regenerate in editor update all material properties to the right values

 get multiple static meshes to work for a singular biome